ensembleanalytics/ensembleci/README.md

 # How To Run Timeflow

 There are a number of different deployment models depending on your needs.

-Please visit our [setup document](SETUP.md) for more details on how to deploy Timeflow.
+Please visit our [setup document](SETUP.md) for more details.

 # Help & Next Steps